SecondRobotics/SimTourneyBot/README.md

 To be used for competitions and tournaments in the Unity-based game [xRC Simulator](http://xrcsimulator.org/).
 Used in online [SRC events](https://secondrobotics.org).

-Currently configured to be used with xRC Sim Charged Up, would need modifications to be used with other games.
+Can be configured to be used with multiple games from xRC Simulator.

 Powered by [Discord.js](https://discord.js.org/) and [Google Sheets API](https://developers.google.com/sheets/api).
 Based on the [NicholasBottone/xRCSim-Tourney-Runner](https://github.com/NicholasBottone/xRCSim-Tourney-Runner) CLI tool.